bird-house/birdhouse-docs/docs/source/dev_guide.rst

 Building conda packages
 .......................

-There are several ways to build conda packages and upload them to the *Anaconda Server*:

-* You can `build packages locally <http://conda.readthedocs.io/en/latest/#building-your-own-packages>`_ and upload them with the Binstar command line tool.
+You can `build packages locally <http://conda.readthedocs.io/en/latest/#building-your-own-packages>`_ and upload them to the *Anaconda Server*:

-* You can also `build packages remotely on Anaconda <https://docs.continuum.io/anaconda-cloud/build>`_.
-Additionally, you can set a GitHub Webhook so that on each commit of your recipe, a build will be run on Binstar.
-* The remote builds on Anaconda are done using Docker images.
+The Anaconda builds are using Docker images.
 The `Anaconda docker image for Linux-64 <https://hub.docker.com/r/binstar/linux-64/>`_ is available on :term:`Docker Hub`.

-In birdhouse, we usually use the remote build on Anaconda which is triggered by commits to GitHub.
-But sometimes the docker image for Linux-64 provided by Binstar fails for some packages.
+But sometimes the docker image for Linux-64 provided by Anaconda fails for some packages.
 That is why `birdhouse has in addition its own Linux-64 build image <https://hub.docker.com/r/birdhouse/binstar-linux-64/>`_ which is based on the Anaconda image.
 The `Dockerfile for this image <https://github.com/bird-house/birdhouse-build/tree/master/docker/binstar-linux-64>`_ is on GitHub.

 .. warning::

    When you build conda packages for Linux-64, you need to be very careful to ensure that these packages will run on most Linux distributions (like :term:`CentOS`, :term:`Debian`, :term:`Ubuntu`, ...).
    Our experience is that packages tjat build on CentOS 6.x will also run on recent Debian/Ubuntu distributions.
    The Docker build images are also CentOS 6.x based.

 .. note::

    You can build a conda package with the provided docker image for Linux-64.
    See the `readme <https://github.com/bird-house/birdhouse-docker-images/tree/master/binstar-linux-64>`_ on how to use it.

 .. note::